 Cantonal distribution of centenarians

-In 2019, Switzerland had 19 centenarians per 100 000 residents.
-The cantons with the greatest concentration of centenarians were Basel-Stadt and Ticino with more than 30 centenarians per 100 000 residents.
-Those with the lowest number were Zug and Aargau with 11 per 100 000 residents.
+By the End of 2021, Switzerland had 22 centenarians per 100 000 residents.
+The cantons with the greatest concentration of centenarians were Ticino and Basel-Stadt with more than 35 centenarians per 100 000 residents.
+Those with the lowest number were Thurgau and Zug with less then 11 per 100 000 residents.

 The ranking of the cantons is slightly different when the number of centenarians is compared to that of seniors (65 years or over).
-The top trio of Basel-Stadt, Geneva and Schaffhausen recorded 188, 174 and 142 centenarians respectively per 100 000 seniors.
+The top trio of Geneva, Basel-Stadt and Ticino recorded 200, 180 and 174 centenarians respectively per 100 000 seniors.

 Centenarians are not always widows or widowers

 In terms of marital status, the vast majority of centenarians are widows or widowers.
-It is however interesting to note that almost one centenarian in ten has never changed their marital status throughout their life and has thus always remained single.
+It is however interesting to note that one in ten centenarian has never changed their marital status throughout their life and has thus always remained single.
+Among those who never married are a large proportion of women.

 Centenarians in Europe